 A loved one buying themselves a PAYG phone has been revealed as the No. 1 way to spot that they may be cheating.
 Love is in the air, but for many couples the black cloud of infidelity could rain on the amorous parade.
-Private Investigator Jorge Salgado-Reyes is a man who specialises in catching people “at it”, and claims that highly effective cheaters often display the following tell-tale signs;
+Private Investigator Jorge Salgado-Reyes is a man who specialises in catching cheaters “at it”, and claims that highly effective cheaters often display the following tell-tale signs;

 The Cheaters Guide to not getting caught…